COVID-19 Guest Tips

 Manage Park Capacity: The number of guests admitted each day is limited per state and local guidelines.
 While we have temporary capacity limits due to local and state COVID guidelines, the tremendous size of our property allows us to safely social distance, and we do not anticipate having to turn park visitors away.

 Attraction Closures and Information: Tubes will not be permitted in the wave pool.
 Due to capacity restrictions, each guest will be required to have a tube in the lazy river and may be limited to one trip around the river.
-Because of CDC recommended social distancing guidelines and the attraction being in non-chlorinated water (lake water), the Aqua Park will not open this year.
-The banana boats are currently closed.
+Because of CDC recommended social distancing guidelines and the attractions being in non-chlorinated water (lake water), the Aqua Park and the banana boats will not open this year.
+The Music City Racer is currently closed because of mechanical issues.

 Proper Hygiene: All guests should wash your hands frequently and practice good hygiene while in the park.
 Wash with soap and water for at least 20 seconds throughout your visit.
 Use hand sanitizer at various areas throughout the park as an alternative.
 Wash or sanitize them after coughing or sneezing, before eating, after toilet use, and when hands are visibly dirty.
 When coughing or sneezing, cover your mouth and nose with a flexed elbow or tissue.
 Dispose tissue into a trash receptacle immediately after use and wash or sanitize your hands.